viamrobotics/docs/docs/tutorials/control/air-quality-fleet.md

 Before you start connecting your devices to the Viam app, you'll need to decide how you want to group your devices.

-In the Viam app, {{< glossary_tooltip term_id="machine" text="machines" >}} are grouped into _locations_, and locations are grouped into _organizations_.
+In the Viam app, {{< glossary_tooltip term_id="machine" text="machines" >}} are grouped into _locations_, and locations are grouped into _organizations_:

-Each location can represent either a physical location or some other conceptual grouping.
+- Each location can represent either a physical location or some other conceptual grouping.
-An organization is the highest level grouping, and often contains all the locations (and machines) of an entire company.
+- An organization is the highest level grouping, and often contains all the locations (and machines) of an entire company.

 These groupings allow you to manage permissions; you can grant a user access to an individual machine, to all the machines in a location, or to everything in an entire organization.
 You choose how to group your machines.